WakiMak/trentent.github.io-forked/_posts/2014-09-04-appv5-update-files-in-an-already-mounted-package.md

 </div>

 <div>
-  And at this part you can now replace .exe&#8217;s within that folder and subsequent launches of the application now use the new .exe&#8217;s. &nbsp;At this stage I can now replace these files without recreating the package and when another update to that .exe comes down the pipe I don&#8217;t have to open the sequencer to update a file, update the share, update the batch file with the new /appvve: GUID&#8217;s. &nbsp;At least until their software becomes stable and final for this build.
+  And at this part you can now replace .exe's within that folder and subsequent launches of the application now use the new .exe's. &nbsp;At this stage I can now replace these files without recreating the package and when another update to that .exe comes down the pipe I don't have to open the sequencer to update a file, update the share, update the batch file with the new /appvve: GUID's. &nbsp;At least until their software becomes stable and final for this build.
 </div>

 <div>